ShaigroRB/bm-maps-optimizer/README.md

 </h1>

 # Boring Man Maps Optimizer
-An utility tool to optimize maps from the game Boring Man - OTSC.
+Tool to optimize maps from the game Boring Man - OTSC.

 ## Why?
 Because people are too lazy to optimize maps manually (*me included*) and they generally don't use the wall tool right from the start.